 River Valley Players is a non-profit organization dedicated to the performing arts.
-We began as a fund-raising project for Henry’s bicentennial celebration.
-It sparked an interest in Community Theater which took R.V.P from the dream of a few to the lively group that it is today.
-In the last 35 years, R.V.P. has mounted a major musical each spring and various projects in the summer and fall (usually a smaller scale musical, comedy, or drama).
+We began as a fund-raising project for Henry’s Bicentennial celebration.
+It sparked an interest in Community Theater which took RVP from the dream of a few to the lively group that it is today.
+Since its humble beginnings, RVP has mounted a major musical each spring and various projects in the summer and fall (usually a smaller scale musical, comedy, or drama).
 We have used the talents of people from.
 Marshall, Putnam, Bureau, Stark, Peoria, LaSalle, Woodford, McLean, Livingston, and Macon Counties, to stage a broad range of shows: everything from the traditional musical like The Sound of Music to the unusual The Robber Bridegroom.
-We have transformed St. Mary’s Center into a teenager’s house for Bye, Bye Birdie, an English court for old English Madrigals, a nightclub for Forever Plaid, a forest for Into the Woods, and even a cruise ship for Anything Goes! and Meshuggah Nuns.
+We have transformed our stage at St. John's Community Center into a teenager’s house for Bye, Bye Birdie, an English court for old English Madrigals, a nightclub for Forever Plaid, a forest for Into the Woods, and even a cruise ship for Anything Goes! and Meshuggah Nuns.

 Respectfully submitted by Jane Knapp